Religion in Portland, Oregon: The Church of Jesus Christ of Latter-day Saints

-The LDS Church is the second-largest religious denomination in Oregon and many influential Latter-day Saints have lived in or came from Oregon, including former U.S. Senator Gordon H. Smith, basketball player and executive Danny Ainge, and former Oregon Secretary of State Dennis Richardson.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) is the second-largest religious denomination in Oregon and many influential Latter-day Saints have lived in or came from Oregon, including former U.S. Senator Gordon H. Smith, basketball player and executive Danny Ainge, and former Oregon Secretary of State Dennis Richardson.

 The Oregon Country was recommended by Henry Clay to Joseph Smith as a possible location for the Mormon pioneers to settle, however they ended up going to Utah.
 The church's settlement in Oregon largely began with the arrival of Latter-day Saint businessmen in 1887, when they built a lumber mill in Baker City.
 Many members slowly immigrated to the Portland area.
 In 1929, the first permanent meetinghouse was built in Ladd's Addition and still stands today as a Family History Library.
 As of 2020, there are 10 stakes located within the Oregon Portland Mission.
 The church operates the Portland Oregon Temple, two Institutes of Religion, and multiple Family History Libraries.